Zwift hasn’t just changed the game of cycling – it created it. To start cycling, TrueKinetix answers your question, “What do I need for Zwift?”

 1. A bicycle trainer, rollers, or a smart trainer.
 Smart trainers can transmit speed and power data to Zwift, or you can also connect to Zwift using a trainer with power meter or speed and cadence sensor

 3. A PC or Mac computer, an Android or iOS device, or 4th gen Apple TV

 There’s quite a bit more to know about this setup, and quite a few more choices to make if you choose it.
 The all-in-one approach of a TrueBike eliminates the time spent researching and shopping for parts, and then setting them up because the TrueBike has been engineered to perform as a single unit.

-Now the fun starts, create a Zwift account
+Now the fun begins, make a Zwift account.